-Trash Collection and Recycle Park Update - There will be NO trash and recycling collection on Monday, May 29th, Memorial Day.
-There will be a one-day delay all week.
-For example, if you regular collection day is Monday, it will be picked up on Tuesday.
-If your regular collection day is Friday, it will be picked up on Saturday.
+Trash Collection and Recycle Park Update - There will be NO trash and recycling collection on Tuesday, July 4th.
+There will be a one-day delay for all residents whose regular collection day is Tuesday through Friday.

 ~~Notice from Department of Public Works

 SUBJECT: Placing of Snow on the Town Right of Way

 In accordance with the Mansfield General By-Laws, Chapter Five – Streets and Sidewalks, Section III; it is a violation to place snow on the Town right-of-way.

 “No person shall allow any wood or coal or other obstruction to remain within the limits of a street or upon any sidewalk so as in any manner to obstruct the travel thereon, or for more than twenty-four hours after he has been notified to remove the same by the Town Manager or by officer having charge of the highway or any constable or police officer”

 “Each day on which any violation exists shall be deemed to be a separate offense.”

 The Town DPW Staff have observed that private snow plowing contractors continue to violate this.
 The Town will be issuing violations to contractors and/or property owners violating this policy.

 The public is hereby notified that the Town of Mansfield is filing a LOMR (letter of map request) with FEMA for the area around Fulton Pond.
 Currently under the flood insurance rate maps dated July of 2009, the 100 year flood elevation is shown as elevation 155.
 The Town of Mansfield has contracted with Pare Corporation to verify the 100 year floodplain elevation and our request to FEMA is to reduce the 100 year flood elevation by approximately two (2) feet.